-This report summarises the results of the quarterly attended noise monitoring conducted on 27 March 2015 and carried out in accordance with Condition 3(7) of Development Consent DA 94-4-2004.
+This report summarises the results of the quarterly attended noise monitoring conducted on 18 September 2017 and assessed against the consent criteria as summarised in Condition 2, Schedule 3, of consolidated Development Consent DA 94-4-2004.

 The Noise Monitoring Program (NMP) prepared by R.W.
 Corkery & Co.
 Pty Ltd summarises all relevant criteria, monitoring locations, and frequency / timing of monitoring.